 2. If no new mode is found, we skip the Metropolis-Hastings steps and only apply BDLS for updates of $X$, as follows.

-\subsubsection{Birth-Death Process Accelerated Langevin Sampling}
+\subsubsection{Birth-Death process accelerated Langevin sampling}

-BDLS consists of two parts: local updates based on the unadjusted Langevin algorithm (see algorithm~\ref{alg:ULA}), and a birth-death process, as described in detail in \cite{lu2019accelerating} and restated in Algorithm~\ref{alg:BDLS}.
+BDLS consists of two parts: local updates based on the unadjusted Langevin algorithm (see algorithm~\ref{alg:ULA}), and a birth-death process.
+BDLS was described in detail in \cite{lu2019accelerating} and restated in Algorithm~\ref{alg:BDLS}.
 We choose BDLS because it extends beyond the limitations of local moves.
 The birth-death process allows the sampler to transition between high probability areas without being hindered by energy barriers.

 \paragraph{Pure birth-death process} Usually, there are two types of birth-death process, which separately correspond to two types of birth-death dynamics, one is governed by relative entropy \eqref{eq:BD1}, while the other is governed by $\chi^2$-divergence \eqref{eq:BD2}.